santoshvandari/Elephant/readme.md

 Python and pip (Python Package Manager) installed on your machine.
 Git installed on your machine.
 Access to the EDMS GitHub repository.

+To use the project

+For Linux and recommended

+python -m venv elephantenv

+cd to the elephantenv

+source bin/activate

+python3 main.py

+For Windows

+git clone url

+cd Backend

+python main.py

+For Frontend

+cd Frontend

+npm i

+npm run dev